rogerxaic/EventStreams/eventstreams139.md

 {:screen: .screen}
 {:codeblock: .codeblock}
 {:pre: .pre}
+{:deprecated: .deprecated}

 # Monitoring and logging on the Classic plan
 {: #monitoring_classic}
+The Classic plan is deprecated.
+From November 1, 2019, you will no longer be able to provision new instances of the Classic Plan. <br/>However, existing instances will continue to be supported.
+From June 30, 2020, the Classic Plan will be retired and no longer supported.
+Any instance of the Classic Plan still provisioned at this date will be deleted.
+{:deprecated}

 {{site.data.keyword.messagehub}} on the Classic plan automatically collects metrics and events so that you can monitor your usage of {{site.data.keyword.messagehub}}.